AI in Marketing is playing a vital role in the complete automation of marketing.

 Thus, analyzing sentiment and emotions from user conversations becomes important for brands.

 AI can help detect sentiment and emotions from user data.
-This data can further be used to target specific user and personalize product/service recommendation.
+This data can further be used to target a specific user and personalize product/service recommendation.
 Also, it can be used for competitive research and comparison.
 We have talked extensively about the emerging role of emotion detection in marketing in a previous post.

 AI can help optimize sales funnels as well.
 Brands hire a horde of sales professionals to identify, target and pitch customers.
-Identification of potential buyers and targeting them is a hectic task for a sales professionals.
+Identification of potential buyers and targeting them is a hectic task for sales professionals.
 This task can be automated by using AI to predict user behavior.
 Filtering leads using intelligent algorithms can save plenty of time for the sales team and reduces human efforts.

 AI can help manual work to identify prospects and contacts, filtering leads, and finalizing the clients based on user behavior.

 AI is changing the way customer queries are handled and analyzed.
 The user chooses social media, e-mails, and forums to voice their opinions and reviews about a product/service.
 Using AI, marketers can classify the data into various categories and allow relevant sources to respond to such user queries.

 Using intent analysis, marketers can automate the identification of the underlying intent of the text.
 This helps marketers classify and manage numerous user queries surfacing online.
 This makes the overall process fast and efficient.

 AI can help content marketers curate content as well.
 Semantic analysis can help media houses, journalists, bloggers and news platform get ideas and reduce redundancies.